NUS-HPC-AI-Lab/VideoSys/docs/dsp.md

 | ------ | ------ | ------ | ------ |
 | Latency(s) | 106 | 45 | 22 |

-The following is DSP's end-to-end throughput for training in OpenSora:
+The following is DSP's end-to-end throughput for training of OpenSora:

 ![dsp_overview](../figure/dsp_exp.png)